maluo/android-course/README.md

 ### Select Item 1 in the toolbar and show the Snackbar has a new notification message.

 ### Select Item 2 in the toolbar, but now select the positive button so that it ends the current activity.

+## Ma Commited Assignment 3-1.
+Date: July 13th, 2021

+### Tested all the functions with database readable and writable